 Sierra Leone, as many people know has had a difficult past, but this should not put anyone off travel now as the troubles, including Ebola, are long gone.
 The overwhelming theme of the feedback we have received from our past guests, has been how welcoming and friendly the people are.
 As in many countries in Africa it is always best to leave valuables behind, and if you do take them with you, be careful not to leave them out on show.
 It sounds obvious but always listen to the advice of your guides.

 No. You should avoid tap water.
 Instead drink bottled water.
 Always check the bottle is sealed.

 Krio is the first language along with a selection of regional others like Mende (mainly in the east and south) and Temne (mainly in the north and west).
 English is the language of business and government and so it is widely understood in Freetown, however less so out of town.
 It is often appreciated if you greet people in Krio by saying - ''aw-di bodi?'' - a combination of hello and how are you?
 The reply is 'di bodi fine'.

 Should I expect very basic facilities in all Sierra Leone hotels and lodges?

-Not all, but most will be basic.
+Not all, but most will be basic or simple.
 Accommodation in Sierra Leone is not of the same standard as in other more developed African countries.
 We endeavour to use the best accommodation available in each area and where possible we opt for locally owned hotels, lodges or guesthouses.
 However, you must be prepared for accommodation to not necessarily have hot water and for electricity to be intermittent and unreliable.
-We’ll always let you know exactly what to expect… sometimes it really is more about the fabulous locations.
+We’ll always let you know exactly what to expect… sometimes it really is more about the fabulous locations and the overall experience.